scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 OpenGL mode
 **************

 OpenGL graphics mode works a little differently to the other graphics modes.
 Instead of applying the aspect ratio and stretch mode settings one after the other (and after the graphics mode scaling has been applied), it does all the scaling and stretching in one step, going directly from the original game resolution to the final display resolution.
+OpenGL mode uses hardware rendering, instead of software rendering.

 Output is controlled by your window size (or screen resolution if in full screen) and the stretch mode selected, as well as the **Filter graphics** option.

 .. _aspect: